mjaylk/Cup-CakeOrder-Application/README.md

 # Cup-CakeOrder-Application

 This is the user application.
-There is an anothor app for Admin
+There is anothor app for Admin